PrincetonUniversity/install_lammps/01_installing/README.md

 srun python myscript.py
 ```

-Since the command-line switch "-sf intel" cannot be used, one must explicitly turn on the intel package and suffix:
+Since the command-line switch "-sf intel" cannot be used, one must explicitly turn on the intel package and suffix in `in.lj`:

 ```
 units           lj